 If you’ve suffered an injury of any sort from a North Carolina tractor-trailer collision caused by another driver’s negligence, you are entitled to compensation for the damages you’ve incurred.
 Maginnis Law’s lead personal injury attorney, T. Shawn Howard is experienced in handling complex cases including those involving victims who have suffered injuries due to the negligence of a North Carolina driver tractor-trailer driver.

 We handle personal injury cases on a contingency basis, meaning you don’t pay unless we win.
-You can contact us at 919.526.0450.
-Email inquiries may be sent to email@example.com utilizing our contact page.
+You can contact us at 919.526.0450 or send a message through a contact page.